-Creating spook-tacular treats for Halloween is easy with the Cake Boss Ghost Cakelette Pan.
+Creating spook-tacular treats for Halloween is easy.
 Decorate your individual mini cakes with buttercream frosting, royal icing, powdered sugar, or any other way you like.
 They're so cute, it's scary!

 - #4 icing tips